Euro drops to 2-week low with EU summit ahead

 The euro zone's debt problems showed no signs of abating, with Cyprus becoming the fifth euro-zone country to request help as its banks have been hit hard by exposure to debt-crippled Greece.

-Spain's short-term borrowing costs nearly tripled at an auction on Tuesday, a day after the country formally requested a European bank rescue and Moody's cut the ratings of most Spanish lenders. <ID:L6E8HQFKI}.
-Italy also sold debt, with yields rising to the highest since December.
+Spain's short-term borrowing costs nearly tripled at an auction on Tuesday, a day after the country formally requested a European bank rescue and Moody's cut the ratings of most Spanish lenders..

-And Italy offered up to 2 billion euros on Tuesday to plug a capital gap in the bank Monte dei Paschi di Siena (BMPS.MI), the second time in three years the cash-strapped state has had to bail out the world's oldest bank.
+And Italy offered up to 2 billion euros on Tuesday to plug a capital gap in the bank Monte dei Paschi di Siena, the second time in three years the cash-strapped state has had to bail out the world's oldest bank.

 Against the yen, the euro slipped 0.3 percent to 99.31 after hitting 98.71, also a two-week low.
 The euro also dropped against sterling to its lowest since the end of May.